 - Apply some water onto your hands and stretch and fold the dough in the bowl by folding the edges into the centre, one edge at a time.
 Wet hands make it easier to work with the dough and it should take you less than a minute to fold all 4 sides.
 Cover with plastic wrap and let the dough rest for 30 minutes.

 - Repeat this stretch and fold step, then cover with plastic wrap and let the dough rest for another 30 minutes.
-Then, repeat the stretch and fold step a final time.
-After 3 rounds of stretch and folds in total (1 hour to complete), the dough will rise and approximately double in size.
+Then, repeat the stretch and fold step a final time and let it rest for another 30 minutes.
+After 3 rounds of stretch and folds with 30 minute resting periods, the dough will rise and approximately double in size.